Indonesian tsunami volcano lost two-thirds of its height | Malay Mail

 The crater's status has been raised to high alert, the second-highest warning on Indonesia four-point danger scale.

-A week after the tsunami, thousands of Indonesian Muslims attended a mass prayer today to remember the victims and pray for the safety of their tsunami-prone hometown.
+A week after the tsunami, thousands of Indonesian Muslims attended a mass prayer on Saturday to remember the victims and pray for the safety of their tsunami-prone hometown.

 Residents of Pandeglang regency, which was hit the hardest by the disaster, gathered in the early morning, some in tears as they chanted their prayers.